jonaskello/tslint-immutable/README.md

 #### no-mixed-interface

 Mixing functions and data properties in the same interface is a sign of object-orientation style.
 This rule enforces that an inteface only has one type of members, eg. only data properties or only functions.

-#### restrict-interface

-This rule can be used in conjuction with `no-mixed-interface` to ensure that we only have allow interfaces with only functions or only data-properties.

 #### no-expression-statement
 When you call a function and don’t use it’s return value, chances are high that it is being called for its side effect. e.g.